Have you ever struggled with body image?

-OK, just a background one me.
-I absolutely love exercising–I love anything from swimming, running, dancing to weight lifting and body weight exercises.I am a runner, to which I have completed 2 half marathons, numerous 5K’s and 8K’s.
-However, six or so years ago, I was quite a bit heavier…
+Just a background on me.
+I absolutely love exercising–I love anything from swimming, running, dancing to weight lifting and body weight exercises.I have completed 2 half marathons, a sprint triathlon, numerous 5K’s and 8K’s.

 By the time I moved to Collegedale, TN to begin my first year at Southern Adventist University, I was regularly exercising doing more than Zumba.
 I was attending spin classes, Pilates, and running.
 I tried to keep my fitness regimen up even though I was not instructing anymore.
 In my second year at SAU, I taught a cardio class and strength class to continue my love for showing people that exercise can be fun.
 I had a great following, and it inspired me as an instructor to come up with new material.

 So it seems like I had it made, right?
 I was teaching fitness classes, enjoying time with friends, passing all my classes–but I still struggled with my body.
 However, it was not because I was upset with my body…it was because of the negativity I received from my shape.
 One day, this girl asked if she could borrow some of my clothing for a date she was going on.
 I was flattered–she must like my sense of style.
-She comes to my dorm room and went through some clothes.
+She comes to my dorm room and goes through some clothes.
 We found a top she likes, but it went best with colored pants.
-She did not own any colored pants–but you know I did!
+She did not own any colored pants–but I did!
 She proceeded to ask me what size I wear, and I told her…”I am a size 4″.

 In the most horrified, shocked, confused tone of voice she responds “You’re a size 4!?”
 It was a complete shock to her.
 I then said “Well, I have size 6 too?”
 She kind of apologized and said “Well, I mean, I just thought you were bigger than that.
 I can’t believe you wear a size 4!”

-Fast forward two years, and here I am–a 21-year-old Nutrition & Dietetics student whose ultimate goal is to help others achieve their dreams of becoming healthier individuals.
-I want to inspire others to live better, and I truly believe that can only be accomplished through healthful nutrition, regular exercise, and active spirituality.
+Fast forward two years…I was a 21-year-old Nutrition & Dietetics student whose ultimate goal was to help others achieve their dreams of becoming healthier individuals.
+I want to inspire others to live better, and now, I truly believe that is accomplished through gentle nutrition, joyful movement and active spirituality.

 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”

 Ephesians 2:10 says “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 You see, we are God’s “handiwork”–he created each and every one of us.
 He loves us just the way we are.
 Now, I do believe in 1 Corinthians 6:19 he says “Do you not know that your bodies are the temples of the Holy Spirit, who is in you, whom you have received from God?”
 By Him saying this, he wants us to take care of ourselves.
 Remember the way to take care of yourselves?
-Nutrition, exercise, and spirituality.
+Gentle nutrition, joyful movement, and spirituality.
 That is the way.

-Love yourself–love your body.
+Love yourself–respect your body.
 Love what God has given you.
 He created you the way He wants you with the ability and strength to achieve whatever you want, be it a half marathon runner or dance instructor.
 If we were all the same, life would be boring.
-When you can fully love who you are as a person then you can love others they way Christ intended us to.
+When you can fully love who you are as a person then you can love others they way Christ intended.
 There are so many other barriers we have blocking us from truly loving ourselves–this is just one of mine.
 You can look to Christ for any of these barriers, and I encourage you to do that.